Uberspace/lab/source/guide_healthchecks.rst

 Set up the virtual environment
 -----------------

-Next we will setup a :manual:`Python <lang-python>` virtual environment where all dependencies are encapsulated:
+Next we will setup a :manual:`Python <lang-python>` virtual environment where all dependencies are encapsulated.
+Then we install the required dependencies and on top of that also `gunicorn <https://gunicorn.org/>`_ which will be our HTTP server later.

 ::